The Basics of Real Estate: The Beginner’s 2025 Guide

 Earnest Funds

 Earnest funds, otherwise known as a good faith deposit, are funds you put down to show that you're serious about buying the home.
 The escrow funds are held by a neutral third party until the contract clears or you back out of the contract (with or without a contingency).
 If you satisfy the contract's terms, the earnest funds go toward your down payment, and you have to bring less money to the table.
+If you don't satisfy the contract's terms, the seller can keep the escrow funds in exchange for the time the home was off the market.

 Pre-Approval vs Pre-Qualify